 The strength of insolvency framework index is the sum of the scores on the commencement of proceedings index, management of debtor's assets index, reorganization proceedings index and creditor participation index.
 The index ranges from 0 to 16, with higher values indicating insolvency legislation that is better designed for rehabilitating viable firms and liquidating nonviable ones.
-Philippines's score on the strength of insolvency framework index is 14.50 out of 16.
+Philippines's score on the strength of insolvency framework index is 14.0 out of 16.
+Data on provisions applicable to judicial liquidation and reorganization is based on the current law governing insolvency proceedings in each economy.